Electrostatics in semiconducting devices I : The Pure Electrostatics Self Consistent Approximation: Application to pinch-off phase diagrams

-When the side gate voltage is negative enough, the 2DEG underneath the side gates get depleted and the quantum wire is formed (region C).
+When the side gate voltage is negative enough, the 2DEG underneath the side gates gets depleted and the quantum wire is formed (region C).
 Upon further applying a negative voltage on the middle gate, one eventually cuts the wire into two, thus reaching the split wire regime (region E).
 In region D, only the gas underneath the central gate is depleted.
-At the same time, the different lines of the phase diagram depend on the model parameters.
+All the different lines of the phase diagram depend on the model parameters (e.g. electronic density, gate widths...) and other assumptions.
 Hence, pinch-off phase diagrams can put strong constraints on the underlying modeling.
-All the while pinch-off phase diagrams can also be easily measured experimentally.
+At the same time, pinch-off phase diagrams can also be easily measured experimentally.
 For example, they can be constructed by measuring the conductance between ohmic contacts separated by the different regions of the split wire device (e.g. conductance of each subwire or between the two subwires).
 Then, the different separation lines in the diagram correspond to the gate voltages for which the corresponding conductance reaches zero.